 There are two different ways you can make a brochure in Microsoft Word: you can use one of their built-out templates, or you can make one from scratch.
 I’ll go over both methods, and then discuss best practices that will help your brochure stand out.

 How to make a brochure using a template

 This is the easiest method, and I highly recommend taking advantage of Microsoft Word’s templates.
 They will save you a ton of time — plus, even though it’s a template with a chosen color scheme and design, you can still customize it to fit your needs.
 Here’s how to make a brochure for your company using a Word template:

 1. Open Microsoft Word

-Open up the Microsoft Word application on your computer.
+Open up the Microsoft Word application (included with Microsoft 365) on your computer.
 The initial menu will appear asking if you’d like to open a new blank document or use a variety of the templates Microsoft Word offers.

 2. Search “brochure”